Uber Freight launches in Germany, faces local competition

 Uber will compete with local players, including Berlin-based startup sennder, which has raised US$70 million from private equity house Lakestar and other investors, and which already has a wider presence in Europe.

-Uber and sennder aim to digitalize an industry dominated by firms running 10 or fewer trucks and to improve efficiency - trucks are empty for 21per cent of the distance they travel.
+Uber and sennder aim to digitalise an industry dominated by firms running 10 or fewer trucks and to improve efficiency - trucks are empty for 21 per cent of the distance they travel.
 Real-time tracking of consignments and payment automation will make life easier for shippers and hauliers, tech platforms say.

 "The key to getting a lot of value out of this industry is understanding how to use those empty kilometers," said Nicolaus Schefenacker, a co-founder of sennder, which was set up in 2016.